Nariman Battikha: Miss Supranational 2018

 Nariman represented Venezuela in the Miss Supranational 2018 pageant, which was held on December 7, 2018 at the Municipal Sports and Recreation Center MOSIR, in Malopolska, Krynica-Zdrój, Poland.
 Nariman obtained the Miss Photogenic Award, and got second place with number of votes for the Beautiful Piece of Jewelry and also with number of votes on Instagram for Photosoot with Raymond Saldana.

 At the end of the event, Battikha qualified within the group of 10 semi-finalists.

+Miss Grand Venezuela 2025

+In 2025, Nariman participated at Miss Grand Venezuela 2025, representing Monagas.
+She was later crowned as Miss Grand Venezuela 2025 at the coronation night held on August 31, in Valencia, Venezuela.

+Miss Grand International 2025

+Nariman represented Venezuela at the Miss Grand International 2025 pageant, which was held on October 18, 2025 at the MGI Hall, in Bangkok, Thailand.
+At the end of the event, she finished as 4th runner up.